han-so1omon/BoidDac/src/boidtoken.process_rc.md

 This Contract is legally binding and can be used in the event of a dispute.
 Disputes shall be settled through the standard arbitration process established by EOS.IO.
 ### Description
 The `{{ runpayout }}` action...
-INTENT: The intent of {{ runpayout }} is to place into the stake table additional tokens earned by users staking their EDNA tokens.
+INTENT: The intent of {{ runpayout }} is to place into the stake table additional tokens earned by users staking their BOID tokens.
 These additional tokens called bonus tokens are distributed to according to the following formula:
-    Weekly Bonus = 2,000,000.0000 EDNA
+    Weekly Bonus = 2,000,000.0000 BOID
-    Total Tokens = 1,300,000,000.0000 EDNA (max)
+    Total Tokens = 1,300,000,000.0000 BOID (max)
     Staked Tokens = the total of all tokens present on the stake table Percentage Staked = Staked Tokens divided by Total Tokens Base Payout = Weekly Bonus times Percentage Staked